Top 21 Best Twitch Streamers (2020)

 4. Myth – 5,197,282 followers

-Ali “TSM_Myth” Kabbani is known as one of the best professional Fortnite players in the world and lives in the same house as with TSM_Daequan, creating all sorts of content in addition to their gameplay videos.
+Ali “TSM_Myth” Kabbani, one of the best professional Fortnite players in the world, lives in the same house as TSM_Daequan, creating all sorts of content in addition to their gameplay videos.

 3. Tfue – 6,518,663 followers

-Formerly playing under the FaZe Clan tag, Tfue is now an independent contractor after outing how FaZe Clan limited his career’s potential by exposing how one-sided the contract he signed prior to joining was.
+Formerly playing under the FaZe Clan tag, Tfue is now an independent contractor after an outing how FaZe Clan limited his career’s potential by exposing how one-sided the contract he signed before joining was.

 While the fallout from his departure from FaZe Clan resulted in him losing a lot of followers, he has gained back the lost followers and earned himself even more fans for his decision to stand up against one of the most prominent organizations in all of esports.